 Health authorities have roundly rebuked these claims, and sought to clamp down on the advertising and sale of related products.
 But Lucas already had the main ingredients lying around the house—distilled water, citric acid and the disinfectant sodium chlorite: a chemical compound primarily used in the process of bleaching paper.
 In the middle of March, using instructions he found online, he concocted a homemade batch of MMS and swallowed his first dose.

-“The next day I had no fever, my lungs began to clear up, and progressively I recovered,” he said.
+“The next day I had no fever, my lungs began to clear up, and progressively I recovered,” he says.
 “It took roughly two weeks to make a full recovery, and I was taking quarter doses of MMS every day during that time.
 Now I take it every other day: a full dose, as a preventative.
 Because if I do ever get COVID-19, I don't know if I'd survive it.”

 Lucas’ attempt to inoculate himself against the global pandemic flies in the face of conventional health advice.
 But it also echoes a worrying trend that has taken shape in Australia over recent weeks and months, as coronavirus panic spreads and more people turn towards alternative and unregulated medicines.